What is an international volunteer service trip like with Bridges?

 The Bridges to Community volunteer experience is unlike almost anything else you can experience—it will challenge you, surprise you, inspire you, and change you.
-In nine days, you will make a real and lasting difference for an individual, a family, even a whole community in an impoverished part of the world.
-But what comes as the biggest surprise to so many of our volunteers is that when you return, you will find that these nine days have made a real and lasting difference for you as well.
+In one week, you will make a real and lasting difference for an individual, a family, even a whole community in an impoverished part of the world.
+But what comes as the biggest surprise to so many of our volunteers is that when you return, you will find that those seven days made a real and lasting difference for you as well.
 And your world will never be the same again.

 You can organize your own trip, and invite your coworkers, friends, family, classmates, fellow religious congregation members, and more.

 We also offer options for individuals who want to sign up for an already scheduled trip.
 Here are some of the special trips we offer for individuals: